Neles

-Valmet acquired 14.9 percent of Neles’ shares on July 1, 2020.
+Valmet acquired 14.9 percent of Neles' shares on 1 July 2020.
 On 13 July 2020, the Swedish company Alfa Laval made a two billion dollar takeover bid for Neles.
 Valmet announced that it will not support Alfa Laval's takeover bid in July 2020 and increased its holdings in Neles in August 2020.

-Alfa Laval launched a public cash tender offer for all Neles shares on August 13, 2020.
+Alfa Laval launched a public cash tender offer for all Neles shares on 13 August 2020.

-Valmet Oyj and Neles announced on July 2, 2021 that the Boards of Directors of Valmet and Neles have agreed to combine.
-The Finnish Financial Supervisory Authority approved the merger on September 2, 2021.
+Valmet and Neles announced on 2 July 2021 that the Boards of Directors of Valmet and Neles have agreed to combine.
+The Finnish Financial Supervisory Authority approved the merger on 2 September 2021.
 Alfa Laval completed the sale of all its remaining shares in Neles on 14 January 2022.

-In July 2021, the merger of Neles with Valmet was announced, and this took place on April 1, 2022.
+In July 2021, the merger of Neles with Valmet was announced, and this took place on 1 April 2022.
+Neles is now a trademark for industrial valves and valve automation in process industries, and part of Valmet.